Growing Mushrooms in Containers:

 - Harvest the mushroom when they are completely grown.

 - You can harvest the mushroom by picking them directly with your finger.
-But picking with finger may damage the young fungi with developing in the growing medium.
+But picking with a finger may damage the young fungi with developing in the growing medium.

 - Gentle picking will promote the growth of new mushrooms for more the 3 weeks.
-Once the session of growing mushroom is completed, then next session of mushroom can be planted on the same growing
+Once the session of growing mushroom is completed, then the next session of mushroom can be planted on the same growing

 Storing Tips for Mushrooms: